sankar888/golang-bootcamp/index.md

 13. Whart is DefaultServerMux and how are patterns matched in http server handler functions ?
 14. What is Unwrap in errors packge ? how it is used ?
 15. What is init() function in golang ?
+16. Learn about go signals and use it.
+17. What is Stringers in golang ?
+18. Understand and implement a go pipeine. use the pattern from here [go-pipelines](https://go.dev/blog/pipelines)

 ### Resources / Links
 1. [Go Official website](https://go.dev/)